 For live music and bar options in town, Don Patos seems to be the most popular.
 At least it was on the Wednesday night I was there.
 The genre was Spanish rock that night but there was a DJ that played Urban Latin music with some Tropical selections and Cumbia.
 Beer was very reasonably priced.
 About $30 MXN or roughly $1.75 USD for a domestic beer.

 If dancing and a lot of people are not your thing, Aria Lounge, just around the corner had live music in a more relaxed, chill atmosphere.

 Sayulita is also home to a lot of artists.
 Something easily noticable from the street art around town as well as the many galleries that offer everything from traditional and local art to jewelry, paintings and pottery.
-There are several open air markets where you can score those pom poms among other local things.
+There are several open air markets where you can score those pom poms, among other local things.

 If you would like to spend some of your time volunteering, Sayulita Animals is a rescue group that I got to know a little about while I was there.
 With donations, they provide spay/neuter clinics and foster homes for unwanted dogs.
-Check their website for opportunities to help or adopt.
+Check their website for opportunities to volunteer, foster or adopt.

 Money: One thing I cannot stress enough is change your money before you get there!
 The evening I arrived the cajas de cambio or change houses had closed and the ATM’s ran out of money.
 I’m assuming because it was Valentine’s Day and it was crowded.
 I had limited funds since I had been traveling and was waiting till I got into to exchange money.
 This normally wouldn’t have been a problem except Sayulita is small and a lot of the restaurants just don’t accept credit cards.
 Even when the cajas opened the next day I got a bad exchange rate.
 So change your money before you go and carry enough cash with you.
 Just don’t carry it all around with you at once or at least spread it around and not all in one wallet.